Deployment issues relating to account permissions and access keys

-This article talks about the issues you might have deploying Magento Cloud caused by access key ownership conflict.
+This article provides a solution for issues with deploying Adobe Commerce on cloud infrastructure caused by access key ownership conflict.

 Affected products and versions

-- Contact A created Magento Commerce access keys on their account (Key X) and installs it on the Cloud.
+- Contact A created Adobe Commerce access keys on their account (Key X) and installed them on the Cloud.

 - Contact B (email address: firstname.lastname@example.org) purchased an extension using his account and created the access keys for installing the extension (Key Y).